canjs/can-observation/CONTRIBUTING.md

-# Contributing to can-operate
+# Contributing to can-reflect

 ## Developing Locally

-This section will walk you through setting up the [repository](https://github.com/canjs/can-operate) on your computer.
+This section will walk you through setting up the [repository](https://github.com/canjs/can-reflect) on your computer.

 ### Signing up for GitHub